Side Effects of Mesothelioma Chemotherapy

 - Mouth sores and changes in taste.
 Mouth symptoms include damage to the tissue resulting in painful sores.
 Some patients also experience changes in taste that make eating more difficult.

 - Changes in appetite.
-Often because of these mouth issues, patients eat less and lose weight.
+Often, because of these mouth issues, patients eat less and lose weight.

 - Bruising or bleeding.
 Chemo can cause a drop in platelets in the blood.
-This is called thrombocytopenia and it can lead to excessive bleeding and bruising.
+This is called thrombocytopenia, and it can lead to excessive bleeding and bruising.

 - Increased risk of infections.
-Yet another way that chemo affects the blood is by lowering white blood cell counts.
+Yet another way chemo affects the blood is by lowering white blood cell counts.
 White blood cells are part of the immune system.
 Too few is called leukopenia, which can increase infection risk.

 - Numbness, pain, or tingling.
 Nervous system side effects result from nerve damage, which can lead to these sensations in the fingers and toes.
 It can also cause shaking, trembling, weak muscles, and loss of balance.